IKoshelev/ui-app-architecture-showcases/README.md

 ![](/requirments-sketches/7.png)

 8. Approvals must be cached for a combination of car model, insurance plans and downpayment.
 If a user changes any parameter – approval is removed, but if the user reverts changes – existing approval is used again automatically.
+User can have approvals for several valid combinations within 1 deal.
+Given approval is used as long as current deal params match the ones for which it was approved.
+Approvals are not shared between deals.

 9. If user has valid approval – they can finalize deal via `finalizeFinancing`.
 If not successful – received error message must be shown.
 Otherwise:

 ![](/requirments-sketches/8.png)

+# App basis

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Consult whoever gave you the task for additional constraints / expectations int terms of frameworks / libraries / patterns.

 ## Available Scripts